 More recently, nitro-lipids (fatty acid nitroalkenes, e.g. nitrolinoleate) have been discovered as a novel class of endogenous anti-inflammatory lipid signaling molecules.
 We discovered that nitrolinoleate induces mitochondrial uncoupling, and is potently cardioprotective.
 In collaboration with Bruce Freeman at Pittsburgh we showed that nitrolinoleate is formed endogenously in mitochondria during IPC.
 Furthermore, nitrolipids are electrophilic, and can modify cysteine residues in proteins, and werecently demonstrated that nitro-linoleate covalently modifiesCys-57 on ANT and this is required for its cardioprotective activity.
 We are currently exploring the downstream mechanisms by which nitro-lipids and mild uncoupling can afford protection against ischemic injury, including via activation of mitophagy.
 We have also developed mito-targeted nitro-lipids to enhance the specificity of these molecules.

 Cardioprotection by Sirtuins

 Mitochondrial KCa channels in anesthetic preconditioning

 Volatile anesthetics (isoflurane, desflurane, sevoflurane etc.) can protect the heart against IR injury in a process termed anesthetic preconditioning (APC).
 A large conductance (BK) Ca2+ sensitive K+ channel in the mitochondrion is proposed to mediate APC, in the same manner that a mKATP channel is implicated in IPC (see below).
 To date, the field has focused on the SLO-1 isoform of BK, but we recently showed that SLO-1 knockout mice can still be preconditioned by isoflurane, and their mitochondria contain a BK channel acitivity.
 Furthermore, knockout of the SLO-2 channel isoform abolishes APC in C. elegans.
-We are currently pursuing SLO-2 as a candidate mitochondrial BK channels in mammals, and recently reported that Slo2.1 is required for APC.
+We are currently pursuing SLO-2 variants as candidate mitochondrial BK channels in mammals, and recently reported that Slo2.1 is required for APC.
 Furthermore, we are interested in the mechanisms of cardioprotection by BK channel activators such as NS1619, and have recently shown that these molecules in-fact work via BK channels in intrinsic cardiac neurons.
 Spearheaded by graduate student Owen Smith, we have been working with Bob Dirksen in Rochester and Liz Jonas at Yale, to perform electrophysiology studies (patch clamp) on mitoplasts (isolated inner membranes) from mitochondria of various K+ channel knockout mice, to conclusively identify mitochondrial K+ channels.
 In addition to APC, we are working on the baseline function of these channels (i.e. what do they do in mitochondria while waiting around to participate in cardioprotection?)